 This course provides an overview of security challenges and strategies of countermeasure in the information systems environment.
 Topics include definition of terms, concepts, elements, and goals incorporating industry standards and practices with a focus on confidentiality, availability and integrity aspects of information systems.

 This ethical hacking and countermeasures course prepares students for EC-Council’s Certified Ethical Hacker (CEH) exam.
 The course focuses on hacking techniques and technology from an offensive perspective.
 The student will learn to scan, test, hack and secure systems.
 Students will learn the five phases of ethical hacking: reconnaissance; gaining access; enumeration; maintaining access; and covering their tracks.
 Throughout the course students will be immersed in a hacker’s mindset, evaluating not just logical, but physical security-exploring every possible point of entry to find the weakest link in an organization.

 Required Prerequisite(s): ITEC1640, ITEC1650, ITEC1840 (minimum grade of C- required for all), or take ITEC1635, ITEC1690 (minimum grade of C- required for all)

 This course covers the fundamentals of computer hardware and software as well as more advanced concepts such as security, networking, and the responsibilities of an information and communications technology (ICT)professional.
 The curriculum helps students prepare for entry-level ICT career opportunities and the CompTIA A+ certification.
 CTAG# CTIT014

-ITEC 1645 - Routing and Switching Essentials (CCENT II)
+ITEC 1645 - Routing, Switching, and Wireless Essentials (CCNA II)